Contact Us

 Social Innovation Practicum

-This practicum is for students intrigued by a problem in society who want to develop a solo independent project.
-A central requirement is a willingness to listen to and work with those affected by that issue to understand how they perceive the problem and possible solutions.
-Examples of such projects could be a deliverable for a nonprofit organization, a business plan for a social enterprise, or an app that delivers an essential social service.
+This practicum is for students intrigued by a problem in society who want to develop a solution such as a deliverable for a nonprofit organization, a business plan for a social enterprise, or an app that delivers an essential social service.
+A central requirement is a willingness to listen and to work with those affected by that issue to understand how they perceive the problem and possible solutions.

 Online Practica